ecosensors/EcoBoard/README.md

 #endif
 ```

+### SJ3 & SJ4 (I2C pull-up)
-**SJ3 & SJ4 (I2C pullup)** are I2C pull up.
-Both jumpers have to be closed, excepted if SCL and SDA are pull up from another devise.
+Jumpers SJ3 and SJ4 are soldered (closed) with two 4.7K pull-up resistors.
+You can unsolder SJ3 and SJ4 if SCL and SDA are pull-up from another I2C device.

+### SJ5
-**SJ5** must be open, excepted if you need to programm the ATSAMD21G18 ARM Cortex M0.
+SJ5 must be open, excepted if you need to programm the ATSAMD21G18 ARM Cortex M0.
 SJ5 is connected to ATSAMD21 at RESET pin

+### SJ6
-**SJ6** allow you to power a I2C sensor with either 3V3 or 5V.
+SJ6 allow you to power a I2C sensor with either 3V3 or 5V.
 The I2C sensor can be connected to J5.
 Note, J5 is connected to D2 and D3 of the ATSAMD21.

+### SJ7
-**SJ7** is connected to A0.
+SJ7 is connected to A0.
 You can connect a Analog sensor to the pin header JP1.
 If SJ7 is opened, you can use A0 with an anenometer for example.
 If you close SJ7, you can use A0 with **a rain gauge**.
 A 10K resistor is connected to SJ7 and the GND.
 Also, a 1K resistor in serie with a blue LED are in parallel with 10K resistor.
 The blue LED will bright, each time A0 is up, while the 10K restistor will make sure to have a GND at A0 (pull-down) when the rain gauge is waiting for the watter.
 Also, see SJ9 to power the analog sensor (A0) with 3V3 or 5V.

+### SJ8
-**SJ8** allow you to power an UART sensor with either 3V3 or 5V.
+SJ8 allow you to power an UART sensor with either 3V3 or 5V.
 The UART sensor can be connected to J2.

+### SJ9
-**SJ9** allow to power the analog sensor (A0) with 3V3 or 5V.
+SJ9 allow to power the analog sensor (A0) with 3V3 or 5V.
 The analog sensor can be connected to SP1.

+### SJ10
-**SJ10** allow you to pull-up A5 with a 4.7K resistor.
+SJ10 allow you to pull-up A5 with a 4.7K resistor.
 It can be usefull, if you connect a 1-Wire sensor at J11.
 J11 has 3 pin as the following

 Pin | Output
 --- | ---